Doridian/foxIngress/README.md

 and TLS connections without SNIs are dropped messily.

-Once a hostname has been extracted from the incoming connection, the proxy looks up a set of backends on a consul server, which is assumed to be running on 127.0.0.1:8500.
+Once a hostname has been extracted from the incoming connection, the proxy looks up a backend from a local redis server at the REDIS_HOST environment variable
-The key for the set is `protocall/domain/ i.e. https/test.example.com for https://test.example.com`

 MIT licensed